brentmzey/lovebside/README.md

 ## 🚀 Quick Start

+This project now mirrors the end-to-end target coverage recommended in the [Kotlin Multiplatform quickstart](https://kotlinlang.org/docs/multiplatform/quickstart.html#run-the-sample-apps), so every sample app (Android, iOS, Desktop, JVM Server, Kotlin/JS Web, and experimental Wasm) can be launched from either the provided scripts or Android Studio run configurations.

 ### Development Scripts

 All development scripts are located in `./scripts/` and are executable.
 See [scripts/README.md](./scripts/README.md) for comprehensive documentation.